KNU-3rd-year/Ruby-labs/Lab 2/README.md

 ## Part 4:
 ### Task:
-Convert a number from decimal to binary (see task options). below)
+Convert a number from decimal to binary (see task options below)

 ![formula](media/task%204.png)